Fracking firms have 13 licences to drill in Sheffield - here's how to find out where

-Fracking firms have 13 licences to drill in Sheffield including Brightside and Hillsborough, Central, Hallam, Heeley and South East
+Fracking firms have 13 licences to drill in Sheffield including Hillsborough, Brightside and Heeley

 Sheffield Liberal Democrats have highlighted evidence which shows the city could face oil and gas exploration, including fracking.